agonper/static-file-server/README.md

 ## Usage

-Download latest release from releases folder
+Download latest release from releases

 Just execute `sfs.exe` (in Windows) or `sfs` (in macOS) to start serving static files present in the **./www** folder on the **8080** port.